SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 - Creating a reference many-body basis (based on a total number of quantum particles and modes/orbitals to fill).
 - The creation of the matrix representation of a general particle number preserving operator $a^\dagger a$.

-Once these two ingredients have been created, the user can provide the so-called general '$a^\daggger a$' operator to already-built functions in order to built quantum Hamiltonian of his\her choice.
+Once these two ingredients have been created, the user can provide the so-called general $a^\daggger a$ operator to already-built functions in order to built quantum Hamiltonian of his\her choice.
 The user can also use this same operator to build his/her own objects.